michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 33. And with great power did those apostles testify concerning the resurrection of Jeshu Meshiha, and great grace was with all of them.

-34. And no man of them had want; for they who possessed fields and houses soldthem, and brought the prices of whatever was sold
+34. And no man of them had want; for they who possessed fields and houses sold

 35. and laid at the feet of the apostles, and there was given to each according to that which was needed.